Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

 #### With webpack/browserify

+If you use webpack or browserify there is an easy way to require the files:

    var pdf = require('pdfjs-dist/build/pdf');
    var pdfWorker = require('pdfjs-dist/build/pdf.worker');
    // Still figuring out how to use with worker.